NickMcConnell/AngbandPlus/IRONBAND-README.txt

 7. Tough armors with big base AC can now be enchanted a lot higher.
 On the other hand, light armors with low base AC cannot take a lot of enchantment, and are usually found with low plusses.

+8. If you have low Dexterity and try to shoot a monster, you may sometimes fire off your missile in the wrong direction.

+9. Two-handed weapons give more critical hits than one-handed ones.
+However, two-handed weapons cannot be wielded with a shield, and can never be wielded by dwarves, gnomes, or halflings (who are too short to use them properly).

 So - why are these changes good?